 For some who already experience inflammation, starchy carbs can feel like worsened joint pain the next day, brain fog, and low energy.
 When you are nearing or in menopause, your symptoms might feel even worse.
 We don’t want to skimp on nutrition, calories, or flavour during these years, so we have to make some strategic shifts to still enjoy our favourite meals but make them more healthy.

-Reasons to swap pasta for Spaghetti Squash
+Reasons to swap pasta for spaghetti squash

 Squash is high in fibre and antioxidants to help boost the immune system and protect cells, and contains specific nutrients that support our skin.
 Add a hearty lean turkey sauce to the dish, and you have added the protein important for building muscle and optimizing metabolism.